What does it mean when your car or steering wheel vibrates?

 - Increased road noise, including droning or thumping noises that can be heard in the cabin of your vehicle

 - Poor handling

-While bent rims generally need to be fixed at a dedicated wheel repair shop, Discount Tire locations are sometimes able to use a special tool to pull the bent rims back into form on some steel wheels.
-Unfortunately, other materials like aluminum that OEM and aftermarket wheels are manufactured from aren’t sturdy enough for this service.
+While bent rims generally need to be fixed at a dedicated wheel repair shop, Discount Tire locations are sometimes able to use a special tool to pull the bent rims back into shape on some steel wheels.
+Unfortunately, other materials like aluminum (typically used to manufacture OEM and aftermarket wheels) aren’t sturdy enough for this service.

 When it’s all said and done, we recommend checking your wheels and tires first when you’re feeling a vibration in your steering wheel or seat while you’re driving.
 Stop by one of our locations or learn more about unbalanced tires from our Tips & Guides today.